 Understand the key drivers of profitability.
 Set and monitor performance indicators.
 The most commonly used key performance indicators are sales against forecasts, costs against budgets, gross margin and staff costs.
 Make sure they are the right indicators.
 Staff tend to work towards them whether they are good for the business or not.

 Minimise the effect of distractions.
-Avoid unprofitable distractions.
-For example, one-off projects that do not play to the company’s strengths or are individuals’ pet projects.
-When managers must be distracted (for example, if you plan to float your company), act to control the impact.
-You might nominate one individual to take charge or pay an outside consultant to free up staff and give an objective view.
+Avoid unprofitable distractions - for example, one-off projects that do not play to the company’s strengths.
+When managers need to temporarily shift their focus (for example, if you plan to float your company), act to control the impact.
+You might nominate one key individual to take charge, or pay an outside consultant to free up staff time.

 Create an effective team

 - Monitor and measure their performance and productivity.